Somalia/Somaliland: the differences and issues explained

 The SNM declared the city of Hargeisa as the capital of Somaliland, although it remains internationally unrecognised to this day.3

-Over the next ten years they created a new constitution for Somaliland, which was agreed with a public referendum in 2001.
+Over the next ten years the SNM created a new constitution for Somaliland, which was agreed with a public referendum in 2001.

 Why isn’t Somaliland a separate country?